 The information you have elected not to share is managed separately within the individual companies.
 New companies are still built from the template company, but changes you make in non-template companies are not reflected across other companies.
-Learn more in Multi-Company Setup.
+Learn more in How to Use Multi-Company.

 Some features are always shared while some are never shared between companies.
 For example, each company has its own logo and / or PDF background, which can be uploaded in System > Setup > Company.